SoftwareAG/c8y-docs/content/datahub/configuring-offloaded-bundle/basic-functionality.md

 If the same pipeline has already been started and stopped in the past, a new start of the pipeline does not offload the complete collection, but only data that has been added after the last execution.

 Before restarting the periodic offloading, you may have changed the result schema by adding or removing columns.
 When you restart the pipeline, existing data in the data lake is not modified, but the new data being offloaded incorporates the new schema.
 When querying such a data set with different schemas, the system computes a "merged" schema and (virtually) fills up with null values where fields have not yet been provided.
 This usually works without problems if additional attributes are included or removed from the offloading configuration.
 However,  schema merging might fail or lead to unexpected behavior in certain cases.
-One example is if you change data types, e.g. if the old configuration contained 'myCustomField1' as a String and you change that to CAST(myCustomField AS Integer) AS myCustomField1.
+One example is if you change data types, e.g. if the old configuration contained `myCustomField1` as a String and you change that to `CAST(myCustomField AS Integer) AS myCustomField1`.

 You may have had another offloading pipeline that has already written into the same target table, i.e., the data is stored in the same folder on the data lake.
 In that case, when starting the new offloading pipeline, you are asked whether you want to flush the existing data or append the data to the existing data.
 You should only append the data if they share the same schema.